builtbybrayne/neat_html/readme.md

 Takes $somefileref as a file reference and includes that file's contents.
 Obviously, if the included file uses undefined variables then it will fail.

 Also, the file reference must be absolute.
 For convenience a `truepath` function is included to get the real path.
-(PHP's realpath() function is a bit buggy, so best not use that. see http://stackoverflow.com/questions/4049856/replace-phps-realpath).
+(PHP's realpath() function is a bit buggy, so best not use that. see http://stackoverflow.com/questions/4049856/replace-phps-realpath). e.g.

     neat_html(truepath($somefileref),'include')

+    neat_html($somevar,'json')

+Returns the object in json notation.
+Handy when debugging over ajax that expects a json response.

 You can also collect multiple arguments together in a second argument array as follows: